davidralphlewis/davidralphlewis.github.io/_posts/2020-10-12-Refraction.markdown

 ---
+categories: publications
+comments: true
+date: 2020-10-12
+featured_image: /assets/images/site/refractioncrop.png
 layout: post
+masthead_style: banner
 title: "New micro pamphlet- Refraction"
-date: 2020-10-12
-author: DavidRL
-comments: true
-categories: [publications]
-masthead_style: banner
-featured_image: /assets/images/site/refractioncrop.png
 ---

 In an effort to make something positive come out of this year, I have created a small pamphlet of poetry called *Refraction*.
 It features ten poems about swimming and the peace I find immersing myself in water.
 (There is another, secret meaning; trying to find moments of calm in a relentless, chaotic world.)

 Here's a cover: